Click below for Frequently Asked Questions in TAMIL

 9. How long is the turtle nesting season?

 The turtle nesting season starts in January and continues till March.
 Our volunteers will walk into April because on the beaches we sometimes find hatchlings which have emerged from wild nests.
 We need to safely release them into the sea.

-10. What are the odds of seeing a nesting turtle?
+10. What are the chances of seeing a nesting turtle or finding a nest?

 11. What do we have to do to join the walks?

-In order to join us on the turtle walks, you must send an email to firstname.lastname@example.org and register.
+To join us on the turtle walks, you must send an email to email@example.com and register.
+Please do not call the coordinators or volunteers.

 12. Do we have to make a payment to participate in the walk?